 And grew strong.

-Grew in her faith.
+She grew in her faith.

 And raised five, gorgeous, intelligent, and strong men and women of faith who have become faithful as she is today.